 Natural Heritage Network Enhancement Lands are areas that have the potential to increase the resilience of the Natural Heritage Network by, among other things, facilitating movement of wildlife and dispersal of plants among features.
-These areas can improve the biodiversity and connectivity of key natural heritage features and key hydrologic features, valleylands, and woodlands, and improve the ecological function of the network.
-The Natural Heritage Network Enhancement Lands are shown symbolically on Map 4 - Greenway System as 'Core Area Enhancements', 'Core Linkage Enhancements' and 'Natural Heritage Restoration Areas'.
+These areas can improve the biodiversity and connectivity of key natural heritage features and key hydrologic features, valleylands and watercourse corridors, and woodlands, and improve the ecological function of the network.
+The Natural Heritage Network Enhancement Lands are shown symbolically on Map 4 - Greenway System as 'Core Area Enhancements', 'Core Linkage Enhancement' and 'Natural Heritage Restoration Areas'.

-'Core Area Enhancements' have been identified as areas that would greatly enhance the function of existing natural areas by improving their shape and marginally increasing their size to provide the minimum area required to support valued species in the long term.
+'Core Area Enhancements' have been targeted as areas that would greatly enhance the function of existing natural areas by improving their shape and marginally increasing their size to provide the minimum area required to support valued species in the long term.
 This is done in recognition of the increased stresses put on smaller natural features within urban areas.
-'Core Linkage Enhancements' are intended to provide wildlife corridors and mitigate the reduction in connectivity among natural features that generally occurs when agricultural lands are urbanized.
+'Core Linkage Enhancements' are intended to mitigate the reduction in connectivity among natural features that generally occurs when agricultural lands are urbanized.
 'Natural Heritage Restoration Areas' are publicly owned lands that are targeted for natural heritage restoration activities such as reforestation and wetland rehabilitation.

-It is the intent of this Plan to identify and refine 'Core Area

-Natural Heritage Network Enhancement Lands are areas that have the potential to increase the resilience of the Natural Heritage Network by facilitating movement or wildlife and dispersal of plants among features.
-Enhancements', 'Core Linkage Enhancements' and 'Natural Heritage Restoration Areas', and seek their protection and enhancement through the development approval process for development, redevelopment and site alteration, particularly on lands designated as 'Future Urban Area' on Map 3 - Land Use.
-In addition, naturalized stormwater management facilities adjacent to valleylands and stream corridors have the potential to enhance the function of the Natural Heritage Network.
+It is the intent of this Plan to identify and refine 'Core Area Enhancements', 'Core Linkage Enhancements' and 'Natural Heritage Restoration Areas', and seek their protection and enhancement through the development approval process for development, redevelopment and site alteration, particularly on lands designated as 'Future Urban Area' on Map 3 - Land